Schubert puzzles and integrability I: invariant trilinear forms: Introduction

 \section{Introduction}

 In 1912 Weyl asked what the spectrum of a sum of two Hermitian matrices could be, knowing the spectra of the matrices individually.
-This received two solutions in the 1990s (we recommend the surveys \cite{FultonSurvey,Zelevinsky}): a geometric one due to Klyachko (extending work of Helmke--Rosenthal, Hersch--Zwahlen, and Totaro, among others) based on Schubert calculus of Grassmannians, and a combinatorial one \cite{KTW} in terms of certain triangular tilings called ``puzzles''.
-We take from this coincidence the oracular statement that {\em puzzles should be related to Schubert calculus;} hopefully not just for ordinary cohomology of Grassmannians, but also for more exotic cohomology theories of \defn{$d$-step flag manifolds} $\{V_1 \leq V_2 \leq \ldots \leq V_d \leq \CC^n:\ \dim V_i = n_i\}$.
-Many Schubert calculus problems have been solved with puzzles, some in no other ways; see \cite{KT, Vakil, BKPT, KPur, BuchHT, PY, artic67, artic68}.
+This received two solutions in the 1990s (we recommend the surveys \cite{FultonSurvey,Zelevinsky}): a geometric one due to Klyachko (extending work of Helmke--Rosenthal, Hersch--Zwahlen, and Totaro, among others) based on Schubert calculus of Grassmannians, and a combinatorial one \cite{KTW-II} in terms of certain triangular tilings called ``puzzles''.
+We take from this coincidence the oracular statement that {\em puzzles should be related to Schubert calculus;} hopefully not just for ordinary cohomology of Grassmannians, but also for more exotic cohomology theories of \defn{$d$-step flag manifolds} $Fl(n_1,\ldots,n_d;\, \CC^n) := \{ (0 \leq V_{1} \leq \cdots \leq V_{d} \leq \CC^n)\colon \dim V^i = n_i \}$.

+Our general definition of ``Schubert calculus'' is a ring-with-basis problem, the ring being a cohomology theory applied to a flag manifold, the basis a tailor-made basis of ``Schubert classes'', and the problem being to compute the coefficients when expanding a product of two basis elements into the basis.
+Any such problem is solvable by giving a presentation of the ring and locating the Schubert classes in that presentation.
+However, it has been a recurrent phenomenon that Schubert structure constants are {\em nonnegative} (in some sense appropriate to the cohomology theory; see \cite{BuchKGr,Brion-KPos,Graham,AGM-Kpos}).
+Many Schubert calculus problems have been solved nonnegatively with puzzles, some in no other ways; see \cite{KT, Vakil, BKPT, KPur, BuchHT, PY, artic67, artic68}.